What is Lemon Balm?

 Lemon balm has been used for centuries to promote relaxation and better sleep.
 Recent research has revealed the mechanisms behind its effects, showing that it interacts with several neurotransmitters in the brain, including GABA, serotonin, and acetylcholine.
 [2]

-- Serotonin also is essential in regulating sleep; low levels are associated with insomnia and other sleeping disorders.
-Research shows that lemon balm extract can help boost serotonin concentrations within our brains which helps regulate our circadian rhythms and improve sleep quality.
+2. Serotonin is also essential in regulating sleep; low levels are associated with insomnia and other sleeping disorders.
+Research shows that lemon balm extract can help boost serotonin concentrations within our brains, which helps regulate our circadian rhythms and improve sleep quality.

 One double-blind, placebo-controlled study involving 18 healthy volunteers showed that lemon balm significantly improved mood while increasing calmness and alertness.
 [6]